manussekhar/German_Notes/Conjugation.md

 [[Subject]]

-On a verb there ar
+On a verb there are 2 part
 Regel maßig verben